The matrix-vector complexity of $Ax=b$: Lower bound against one-sided algorithms

 Further, conditioned on the transcript \cT, the matrix \(\mW \in \bbR^{n \times (n-t)}\) is distributed uniformly at random over all orthonormal matrices spanning the subspace orthogonal to $\operatorname{range}(\mV)$. \end{theorem}

 Here, \mW is the hidden submatrix.
 We prove the hidden Haar theorem in \cref{sec:hidden-haar-proof}.
 The assumption that the algorithm makes linearly independent queries is without loss of generality, as any algorithm making $t$ matrix--vector queries can be simulated by an algorithm making $\tilde t \le t$ linearly independent queries.
+Haar matrices have also been previously used in information-theoretic lower bounds for first-order optimization \cite{carmon2020lower}, though we are unaware of any work that uses them in a matrix--vector context.